Exploring Georgia's Natural History

 Georgia Auk

-Dr. Parmley’s research also produced an unusual bird fossil, a single small humerus (leg bone).
+Dr. Parmley’s research also produced an unusual bird fossil, a single small humerus (wing bone).
 Dr. Robert Chandler, also from Georgia College, was asked to share his expertise in bird evolution in reviewing this specimen.

 The humerus Dr. Parmley recovered turned out to be from the oldest known North American auk.
 This was surprising since all specimens from this mine in Gordon are warm climate, even subtropical animals.
 Up until the discovery of this bone it had been thought that auks must have evolved in cold water environments.